taitulism/ajax-servant/README.md

 Justification
 -------------
-A costumed AJAX request can get really messy to configure, send and bind the response handlers to and we usually do it all in one place (e.g. `jQuery.ajax({...})`).
+A customized AJAX request can get really messy to configure, send and bind the response handlers to, and we usually do it all in one place (e.g. `jQuery.ajax({...})`).

 `Promise`s are ok, i guess, but often doesn't **feel** like the "right" way to go with.
 This concept was very hard for me to understand back then.
 A promise is an abstarct idea.
 I mean, I can imagine a Car object, I can "see" an Events object and its queue array, I can almost feel an HTML element, but WTH is a promise?